 Halloween comes alive each September-October at Walt Disney’s Magic Kingdom theme park.
-This was my first visit to the Halloween festivities and after spending $63 for my ticket, in addition to already holding an annual season pass, I expected big things.
+This was my first visit to the Halloween party festivities and after spending $63 for my ticket, in addition to already holding an annual season pass, I expected big things.
 My friend Hope, along with her whole family, and I headed to Magic Kingdom on the opening night of Mickey’s Not So Scary Halloween Party.
 Ticket holders were allowed in the park after 4 PM and were identified by a special wristband since the park closes to everyone other than the Halloween party guests at 7 PM.
 Here are the things I suggest you do for this Halloween fun night because you have limited time:

-Check out my other Disney posts!
+Check out our other Disney posts!